finalverse/FinalStorm/README.md

 This script creates a `build` directory and produces `FinalStorm.xcodeproj`.
 Open the project in Xcode to build and run the client.

+When opening the generated project, ensure the **FinalStorm-iOS** target uses the iOS SDK.
+In Xcode's Build Settings, the **Base SDK** should be either *iPhoneOS* or *iPhoneSimulator*.
+If you see build errors such as `CVOpenGLESTexture.h` not found, the macOS SDK is selected by mistake.
+Adjust the SDK and verify the framework search paths do not reference `MacOSX.platform`.

 For a bare CMake invocation you can also run:

 ```bash